MomsFriendlyRobotCompany/dpkg_opencv/readme.md

 	```
 1. Info: check all available controls like brightness, contrast, etc with: `v4l2-ctl --list-ctrls`

-If all it works well add the module name `bcm2835-v4l2` to the list of modules loaded at boot time in `/etc/modules-load.d/modules.conf`
+**If all it works** well, add the module name `bcm2835-v4l2` to the list of modules
+loaded at boot time in `/etc/modules-load.d/modules.conf`.

-## Build the Package
+# Build the Package

 Get the current OpenCV number from: https://github.com/opencv/opencv/releases